Photo by rmnoa357 / Shutterstock.com

 6. Shop through a cash-back site

-When you shop through one of these sites, you will earn cash back after you make a purchase.
-For example, sign up at cash-back site Ebates.
-Then, go to Old Navy through the Ebates link to shop.
+When you shop Old Navy through one of these sites, you will earn cash back after you make a purchase.
+Examples include:

 7. Buy discount gift cards

-Finally, you can save a bit more on your Old Navy merchandise by purchasing discounted gift cards at sites like Raise and Cardpool.
-Recently, Raise offered Old Navy gift cards for up to 10 percent off, while Cardpool offered discounts of up to 11 percent.
+Finally, you can save a bit more on your Old Navy merchandise by purchasing discounted gift cards at online marketplaces like Raise.com and Cardpool.com.
+Recently, Raise offered Old Navy gift cards for up to 5.5 percent off, while Cardpool offered 16.5 percent.

 Do you have more tips for saving at Old Navy?
 Share them by commenting below or on our Facebook page.